cehjwang/academic/_pages/cv.md

 Education
 ======
-* B.Eng. in Civil Engineering (Geotechnical Engineering), China University of Geosciences, 2016
+* B.Eng. in Civil Engineering, China University of Geosciences, 2016
 * Ph.D in Civil Engineering, The Hong Kong University of Science and Technology, 2020

 Work experience